 Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Structured entity expects to be entitled in exchange for those goods or services.
-Refer Note 3(B) for Changes in accounting policies and disclosures a) Construction contract revenue
+Refer Note 3(B) for Changes in accounting policies and disclosures.